 - Invited Speaker, Annual Meeting of the National Tax Association, Improving Retirement Savings Through Retirement Financial Education: A "Best Practices" Approach, November 2006, Boston, Massachusetts.

 Works in Progress

-- The New Revocable Property
+- The New Revocable Property (article in progress)

 - Series Editor for West's Developing Professional Skills series

 - How Do Conflicts of Interest Affect Benefit-Denial Claims Under ERISA?, 2008 PREVIEW U.S. SUP.
 CT.
 CAS.
 343 (previewing Metropolitan Life Insurance- Co. v.
 Glenn).